 Review: Standard of Language from Kenny Garrett

-Standard of Language from Kenny GarrettMan, Kenny Garrett really smokes on that alto sax.
+cover to Standard of Language from jazz saxophonist Kenny GarrettMan, Kenny Garrett really smokes on that alto sax.
 He can burn like few other saxophonists.
 If that wasn’t known before, you’ll know it after hearing his latest release, Standard of Language.

 Standard of Language picks up right where his previous release, the excellent Happy People, left off.
 In fact, five of CD’s nine tracks were recorded during the Happy People session.
 The other four were recorded with the same band three months later.
 This tight band is Vernell Brown on piano, Charnett Moffett on bass, and Chris Dave on drums and they effortlessly keep the blazing tempo going.